GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (263).md

 **At Higher Tiers**: When cast at 4th tier or greater, in addition to the benefits noted above, you may choose to convert up to an additional half a pound.

 **Critical Failure**: The silk withers into nothing.
 You receive spell sickness equal to half of the spell tier.

+#### Menace

+**Minimum Tier**: 3

+**Casting Time**: 2 actions

+**Range**: 40 yards

+**Effect**: You cast a growl, cry, gesture, or posture from yourself.
+Choose a creature type.
+All creatures of that type which can perceive you must succeed a [Will] save or become so overcome by fear that they are physically sickened.
+For as long as they can perceive you and a number of minutes after the fact, they are dazed (the lost action is when they feel a wave of sickness over them).
+If they perceive you again during this time, it resets.
+A critical failure also has the creature treated as being vulnerable against your attacks.
+A creature whoch failed its save, but not critically, can spend an entire round in which it does not perceive the caster to reroll their save and take the new result.
+A creature so affected has disadvantage on [Fort] saves and also disadvantage on saves against your abilities.

+A creature that critically succeeds its save is immune to the same spell from the caster for a number of hours equal to the points of success.

+**At Higher Tiers**: When cast at 4th tier or greater, for each tier beyond minimum, you may increase the range by 4 yards.

+**Critical Failure**: You have directed all the attention of those creatures towards yourself.
+Those creatures are instilled with a unique kind of fear, the kind that grants them advantage on attacks against your for a number of rounds equal to the points of failure multiplied by the spell's tier.

 #### Metamogrify